College Park DUI Lawyers

 • If your license is suspended for refusing the State’s chemical test from losing a suspension hearing or failing to address a license suspension action 30 days from the date of your arrest, your Georgia driver’s license or driving privileges will be suspended for a year with NO PERMIT.
 Properly coordinating and handling the criminal case and the license suspension action can improve your chances of being able to drive.

-• Other charges in addition to your College Park DUI charge may be more serious and carry more punishment than the DUI charge itself.
+• Other charges in addition to your College Park DUI charge may be more serious and carry more punishment than the DUI charge itself, like Vehicular Homicide or fleeing and Attempting to Elude.

 • Sometimes the prosecutor gives a bad plea offer.
 Even if you decide not to contest your case, an experienced DUI attorney who is familiar with College Park Municipal Court, as well as Fulton County State Court or Superior Court, can assess a plea offer to determine if it is worth taking or moving your case to state court and take your case to trial.